Have you been charged with dangerous driving in Victoria?

 Magistrates tend to take a conservative view when determining whether something is dangerous.
-Often in relation to this charge defendants are far better to negotiate the charge down to one of careless driving, which by virtue of s64(3) is an alternative verdict to dangerous driving.
+Often in relation to this charge defendants are far better to negotiate the charge down to careless driving, which by virtue of s64(3) is an alternative verdict to dangerous driving.
 Careless driving does not attract a mandatory minimum period of time off the road but does attract 3 demerit points.
 For a discussion on careless driving please click here.

 You may still have a defence.
 You may not have been the driver.
 The police may not have accurately represented the case against you.
 Or you may have been acting under duress or out of necessity.

-In those circumstances a complete acquittal may be appropriate.
+In the above circumstances a complete acquittal may be appropriate.
 Whether or not the case is made out against you in relation to dangerous driving needs to be assessed on a case by case basis.

 Seek Advice Early

 If you have been charged with dangerous driving then you need to make an appointment to see one of our lawyers.
 Following a phone call to our office we can get a file started and can request the brief of evidence (the evidence the police intend to rely upon to prove the case against you).
 Once we have the evidence we will sit down with you and discuss your prospects.

 Don’t leave it to the last minute.
 It is critical that your case has been well prepared and considered by a lawyer who has a thorough understanding of this area of the law and who knows the local Court.
 Call us today.